 Top of the page

-A low-FODMAP diet is a way to find out what foods give you digestion problems.
-You stop eating certain high-FODMAP foods for about 2 months.
-Then you add them back to see how your body reacts.
+A low FODMAP diet can be a way to help manage symptoms of irritable bowel syndrome (IBS).
+You stop eating high-FODMAP foods for 2 to 8 weeks.
+Then you slowly add them back to see how your body reacts.

-This is called a "challenge diet."
+This is called an elimination diet.
 A dietitian or doctor can help you follow this diet.

-FODMAPs are carbohydrates.
+FODMAPs are types of carbohydrates that can be hard for your body to digest.
 They are in many types of foods.
-FODMAP stands for the following:
+FODMAP stands for:

 If you have digestive problems, some of these foods can make your symptoms worse.
 When you are on this diet, you can still eat certain fruits and vegetables.
-You can also eat certain grains, meats, fish, and lactose-free milks.
+You can also eat certain grains, meats, fish, lactose-free milks, fats, oils, and infused oils.
+You can flavour your foods with single herbs and spices.
+This helps to avoid mixed spice blends that may contain garlic and/or onion seasonings.

 High-FODMAP foods can be hard to digest.
 They pull more fluid into your intestines.
 They are also easily fermented.
 This can lead to bloating, belly pain, gas, and diarrhea.